Huguenot Street Historic District: Native American presence on Huguenot Street

 Historians and archeologists have learned more about the continuing relations between the Esopus, the original inhabitants of the area, and the Huguenots.
 Some results of research can be found at the HHS site at "Relations between the Huguenots of New Paltz, NY and the Esopus Indians.
-The "Before Hudson" exhibit, currently on view at the DuBois Fort Visitor Center, shows some of the highlights of archaeological excavation in our area with artifacts dating back 6,000-8,000 years ago.
+The "Before Hudson" exhibit, currently on view at the DuBois Fort Visitor Center, shows some of the highlights of archaeological excavation in the area, with artifacts dating back 6,000-8,000 years ago.

 Slavery in New Paltz

+The first known African residents of New Paltz, "Jack" and "Betty."

 The historical record of slavery in New Paltz begins in 1674, three years before its founding, when Louis DuBois purchased two African slaves at a public auction held in Kingston (then called Esopus).
 The two slaves ran away the following spring and were captured in the colony by Lewis Morris of Barbados.
 From 1675 to 1680, Morris and DuBois engaged in a lengthy custody battle for the two slaves.

+On July 5, 1680, Christian Deyo purchased an enslaved African named "Jack" for ƒ1,160.
+"Jack" became the first enslaved individual and first Black resident in New Paltz.
+In 1694, Pierre Deyo purchased an African woman named "Betty."
+The interpretation boards in front of the Deyo House show receipts of the purchases in French.